billkindle/billkindle/README.md

 From the time I started learning how to type with [Mario Teaches Typing](https://archive.org/details/msdos_Mario_Teaches_Typing_1992), to building my first computer with a [book](https://www.goodreads.com/book/show/5014046-build-your-own-pc) that my Aunt bought me, I knew I wanted to make a career of it.

-Two decades have passed since I first started my journey.
-To this day, I still have a child-like curiousity and love for learning about and using new technologies.
+Over two decades have passed since I first started my journey.
+To this day, I still have that child-like curiousity and love for learning about technology.

 ### Resume
 - Markdown Format: https://gist.github.com/billkindle/3ddf5f9ca4571d2a990f3ab2fba007e4